mahbubulhasan3530/recipe-app/recipe-app-with-docker/Readme.md

 ## Step-by-Step Deployment Guide
 Prerequisite
-1. Make a directory for database on the current direcotry and the name of database directory name will be postgres-data
+1. Make a directory for database on the current direcotry and the database directory name will be postgres-data
 2. env change in frontend dircetory.
 3. And check docker have or not.